A few years ago we went east along Lake Erie, as far as Port Dover. We started in St. Thomas. It took us four days.

 Nearby, inland St. Williams, with a huge antique store and new Mennonite furniture showroom.
 Must get business from all over the region – not enough people in St. Williams to furnish that many houses.

 Turkey Point, a summer playground for party weekends.
-In September they were gone, leaving only a few people to enjoy the broad silky sand beach.
+But in September they were gone, leaving only a few people to enjoy the broad silky sand beach.
 Since being there, I’ve learned that my father’s mother’s people were the first white settlers there.
 Apparently, there’s a plaque marking the site where in 1794 Frederick Mabee was buried beside his house, in a hollowed out log.
 The first white burial of the first white man in Turkey Point.
 I didn’t know that at the time we were there – just as well, we’d have had to tack on at least another 2 days to cover that.

 Port Ryerse, a tiny village with a big past.
 Now a small collection of quaint old houses and a wonderful used bookstore that rambles its way through one of these big old houses.
 A historical plaque at the end of the road, in the woods bordering the lake cliff, depicting the town’s history as a port for transporting timber and coal across the lake to Ohio.

 Pulling into Port Dover late afternoon – bright lights, big city!
 Beachfront stores sleepy after the summer onslaught.
 Wanting to roll up the awnings and pack up the flipflops and Harley Davidson emblazoned stuffed animals.
 Wanting to hibernate until the hogs come back to town next Friday the 13th.
 We looked at the harbour, the commercial vessels tied up, some for the season, some forever.
+Stayed the night, and ate fish and chips.

 Next day, on to Fort Erie?
 Quite a drive, at our present pace.
 Would take near a week.
 Nah, let’s go home and pick up the dog.
 Almost dark, so no sightseeing.
 To Simcoe.
 Stay the night?
 Doesn’t feel part of this trip – we know where it is on the map.
 Some new cross-country back roads.
-Can’t really see anything, just placenames and road numbers on the signs.
+Can’t really see anything though, just placenames and road numbers on the signs.
 “Oh, that’s where you turn for Langton, that’s where Judy used to live,” “well, look at that – Mabee’s Corners up there, I wonder if that’s where Grandma came from.”
 Headlights tracking family history.

 Ten years later with more family history known to me, I want to do that trip again.
 This time, I would know to stop in Houghton, Middleton, and many more villages that we passed through that trip.
 Placenames that pop up over and over in the family records of the Angers, Mabees and Burwells.
 This time, it would be for graveyards, farms and crossroads.
 It will be fun, with a map and a mission.
 That time, it was with a map and whimsy – not looking for anything and therefore just happy to see what was found.